cseanburns/personal_knowledge_mgmt/src/4c-evaluating-information-sources.md

 We don't often see movies or plays or hear stories where people behave uncharacteristically because such stories are generally not good.
 Or if people do behave uncharacteristically, it's usually a part of the plot and the uncharacteristic behavior was foreshadowed somewhere earlier in the story.
 Often, when we see something foreshadowed in a movie, it's because the characters are playing to their character.
 If we don't see something coming, then it's simply likely a complex character, and the story supports that.

 In any regard, stories have characters, whether people, places, or things.
 And when we investigate stories (or theories), it's worthwhile to consider whether the characters are coherent in this way, too.
 You can put this to the test.
 When thinking about big issues taking place in the world, think about who is involved, how they are acting, what they are saying, etc.
 Then ask, does what they say make sense, per the above ideas?

 ## Lateral Reading

-When you are trying to figure out whether an article or claim is trustworthy, one of the most effective things you can do is **read laterally**.
+The forms of coherence help us identify narratives that are probable, but they aren't always enough to help us decide whether to trust information or an information source.
+To help us build trust in a source, we can take a cue from the scientific process.
+That is, science is essentially a compare-and-contrast job, and its methods are designed to carry out this task, sometimes in very complex ways.

-Lateral reading means leaving the page you're on to see what other sources say about the claim, the author, the organization, or the publication.
+So, while we can evaluate coherence by sticking to the story that we're evaluating, *lateral reading* means leaving the page you're on to see what other sources say about the claim, the author, the organization, or the publication.
 It's how professional fact-checkers work.
-Instead of analyzing a website from the inside, e.g., using the CRAAP test, they open a new tab or browser window, and look for external context on the topic.
+Instead of analyzing a website from the inside, e.g., using the CRAAP test, fact-checkers open a new tab or browser window, and look for external context on the topic.

 This practice helps you accomplish several things: